mattimustang/kalify/README.md

 Upcoming Features
 -----------------
-* Native support for more cloud providers
+* Native support for more cloud providers and other Kali Linux installations.
 * More Ansible roles to get standard tools such as Metasploit, OpenVAS, Nexpose up and running.
+* Easier customization of instance parameters without having to edit the roles.

 If there is something that you think Kalify should do, or if you find a bug in its documentation or execution, please file a report on the [Issue